AlanSynn/duck/README.md

 *   Checks for public commits made by the user on the current day.
 *   Checks for public pull requests involving the user (created, commented on, merged, etc.) that were active on the current day.
-*   Sends an email notification if no activity is detected.
+*   Sends a beautifully formatted HTML email notification if no activity is detected.
-*   Configurable via environment variables (for local use, typically through a `.env` file).
+*   Configurable via environment variables or TOML configuration file.
 *   Includes a GitHub Actions workflow for automated daily checks.

 ## Setup and Installation